PA Turnpike – Total Reconstruction and Widening (MP 308 to MP 312)

 Upper Uwchlan Township, Chester County, PA

-The PA Turnpike – Total Reconstruction and Widening (MP 308 to MP 312) project is located just to the west of the Downingtown Interchange of the Pennsylvania Turnpike.
-The project involves the widening of the mainline turnpike from four lanes to six lanes and also increases the width of the median and shoulders to meet current Turnpike standards.
+The MP 308-312 Mainline Total Reconstruction Project is located just to the west of the Downingtown Interchange of the Pennsylvania Turnpike.
+The project involved the widening of the mainline turnpike from four lanes to six lanes and also increased the width of the median and shoulders to meet current Turnpike standards.

-In addition, the project involves the replacement and lengthening of several mainline and overhead structures, including those at Route 100, Milford Road, Styer Road, Park Road and Little Conestoga Road.
-The project will involve the installation of multiple stormwater management facilities, the relocation of utilities the construction of noise walls and retaining walls, and approximately 40 partial property takes.
+In addition, the project involved the replacement and lengthening of several mainline and overhead structures, including those at Route 100, Milford Road, Styer Road, Park Road and Little Conestoga Road.
+The project involved the installation of multiple stormwater management facilities, the relocation of utilities the construction of noise walls and retaining walls, and approximately 40 partial property takes.

-TPD is serving as a subconsultant to Gannett Fleming for this agreement and is responsible for the design of the structure carrying Milford Road over the PA Turnpike (pictured), the preparation of all Right-of-Way Plans and Property Plats and the preparation of the Phase I Environmental Site Assessment.
+TPD served a subconsultant to Gannett Fleming for this agreement and was responsible for the design of the structure carrying Milford Road over the PA Turnpike (pictured), the preparation of all Right-of-Way Plans and Property Plats and the preparation of the Phase I Environmental Site Assessment.

-TPD is responsible for the design of the structure carrying Milford Road (Twp) over the PA Turnpike.
+TPD was responsible for the design of the structure carrying Milford Road (Twp) over the PA Turnpike.
 The existing structure is a single span, steel through girder structure on full height abutments.
-The proposed structure will be a 2-Span Continuous Composite Prestressed Spread Box Beam Bridge on mid-height abutments.
-The new structure will be lengthened to handle the proposed six-lane mainline cross section.
-The existing approaches to the structure along Milford Road and the structure itself will be slightly widened to accommodate a future pedestrian trail along the east side of Milford Road.
-The existing vertical and horizontal geometry will generally be maintained.
-TPD will also be responsible for the design of two access ramps from Milford Road to the PA Turnpike as part of the design of the structure.
-Each ramp will be approximately 1,000 feet in length.
+The proposed structure is a 2-span Continuous Composite Prestressed Spread Box Beam Bridge on mid-height abutments.
+The new structure was lengthened to handle the proposed six-lane mainline cross section.
+The existing approaches to the structure along Milford Road and the structure itself were slightly widened to accommodate a future pedestrian trail along the east side of Milford Road.
+The existing vertical and horizontal geometry were generally maintained.
+TPD was also responsible for the design of two access ramps from Milford Road to the PA Turnpike as part of the design of the structure.
+Each ramp is approximately 1,000 feet in length.

-TPD is responsible for the preparation of the Right-of-Way Plans and Plats along the entire four mile length of the section.
-It is anticipated that a total of 40 properties will be impacted due to the widening, installation of noise walls and the construction of temporary and permanent stormwater management facilities.
+TPD was responsible for the preparation of the Right-of-Way Plans and Plats along the entire four-mile length of the section.
+It was anticipated that a total of 40 properties were impacted due to the widening, installation of noise walls, and the construction of temporary and permanent stormwater management facilities.

 East Marlborough Township, Chester County, PA